gege13007/Led-panel-display/README.md

 <IMGH:file>  Draw the picture 'file' to the current position.
 Resize to fit screen Height.
 Display animated Gifs.
 When SOLID=0, the backcolor could be transparent.
 Move the cursor position.

-<IMGSWP:file> Useful to draw a Big picture 'file' (no gifanim) without resizing operation.
-Do a visual scan effect right/down/left/up to show all parts of the picture on a small screen.
+<IMGSWPUP:file><IMGSWPDWN:file> Useful to draw a Big picture 'file' (no gifanim) without resizing operation.
+Do a visual travelling  effect down/up to show all parts of the picture on a small screen.

 <INK:rrggbb> Set the Inkcolor (rrggbb hexadecimal values).
 Some effects use the last used Inkcolor.